Ricardicus/meta-ricardicus/README.md

 ========

-In here you will be able to include:
+With this layer you will be able to include:
   * ric-script interpreter
   * recurrent-neural-net tool